xperimex/xperimex.github.io/_posts/2020-06-24-golden-quartics.md

 </center>

 Notice how as we let our value $a$ increase, the slope of our tangent line -- the first derivative of $f(x)$ -- decreases from $-1.5$ to $0$.
 But from $0$ to $1.5$, the slope begins to increase.
 This is all visualized in our graph $f'(x)$ which plots every point $x$ and the value of its slope at $f(x)$.
 One can clearly see $f'(x)$ tends in a downward manner initially, before rising again.
-And for it to have a slope that's first negative then positive, it must have a slope of zero in between.
+And for $f'(x)$ to have a slope that's first negative (decreasing) then positive (incrasing), it must have a slope of zero in between.
 So, our point where our concavity changes is when the slope of $f'(x)$ equals 0.
 In other words, when the second derivative $f''(x)=0$.
 Here we can see it clearly visualized at the solution $x=0$, which confirms all of our previous observations.
 Doing so for any general quartic nets us:

 <center>
 $f(x) = Ax^4+Bx^3+Cx^2+Dx+E$